A Plague of Pythons: Plot outline

 In Hawaii Chandler learns that the possessors are indeed people.
 They wear silver coronets which give them the power, using a new technology.
 Based on what the novel calls "sub-millimeter microwaves" (now known as terahertz radiation), the technology allows people wearing the coronets to locate and take over the bodies of anyone on Earth.
 Chandler falls under the influence of Rosalie Pan, a former Broadway star who was kidnapped by her ex-lover and eventually allowed to become one of the execs herself.
 She tries to seduce him into joining her by giving him a taste of the feeling of power.

 At the same time, the execs are building a new transmitter on the island of Kauai.
 While they can go anywhere on Earth with their power, their physical bodies must remain close to the original equipment.
 With the new equipment they will be able to leave Hawaii and roam at will.
 Chandler's expertise is needed and he is proposed for election to the elite.
 If not, once the job is done he will be eliminated.
-Chandler for his part is beginning to enjoy the benefits of his situation and is a willing helper on the project.
+Chandler for his part has conflicting feelings.
+He is beginning to enjoy the benefits of his situation while at the same time trying to find a way to stop the execs.

-Matters come to a head when Rosalie's lover, who is also the leader of the execs, attempts revenge on Chandler, only to die of a heart attack due to his age and physical deterioration after years of vicarious living in the bodies of others.
-Chandler obtains his coronet, as well as another tuned to the new equipment, the only one in existence.
-He disables the old equipment and uses the new coronet to wipe out the other execs, except for Rosalie.
-He causes them to commit suicide, one by one, until he is the only one on Earth who has the secret.
-He thinks that eventually he will stop using it, but decides to keep it, just for now...
+Matters come to a head when Rosalie's lover, Andrei, one of the leaders of the execs, attempts to kill Chandler out of jealousy, only to collapse from a stroke due to physical deterioration after years of vicarious living in the bodies of others.
+Chandler grabs Andrei's coronet and changes the frequency it operates on.
+He then disables the old equipment and uses the only functioning coronet through the Kauai backup installation to track down and kill the other execs including Rosalie.
+Once he is the only one left, he promises himself to stop using it after cleaning up some final "loose ends", but he knows he is lying.